vdombrovski/ansible-role-openio-memcached/README.md

 [![Build Status](https://travis-ci.org/open-io/ansible-role-openio-memcached.svg?branch=master)](https://travis-ci.org/open-io/ansible-role-openio-memcached)
 # Ansible role `memcached`

-An Ansible role for PURPOSE.
+An Ansible role for manage memcached.
 Specifically, the responsibilities of this role are to:

 - install a memcached
 - configure a memcached